 Children’s Medical Research Institute (CMRI) is Australia’s first dedicated paediatric research facility and one of the nation’s most highly regarded independent medical research centres.
 Our research focuses on the areas of embryonic development and birth defects, cancer, neuroscience, and gene therapy and we have a strong international reputation based on our research outcomes.
 CMRI’s research programs are supported by state of the art facilities and a committed research and support staff.
 Our achievements are made possible by a loyal network of community supporters, highly engaged donors, a very successful Jeans for Genes® fundraising campaign, and competitive research grants from national funding agencies and benevolent foundations.

-Applications are invited for either a suitably qualified Research Officer (RO) or a Senior Research Assistant (SRA) in Bioinformatics for a joint appointment to the Embryology and Bioinformatics Units.
+Applications are invited for either a suitably qualified Research Officer (RO) or a Senior Research Assistant (SRA) in Bioinformatics for appointment to the Bioinformatics Unit.
 The level of appointment will be determined by qualification, PhD for an RO or an Honours degree and work experience for SRA.
-The position is to commence in 2013.
+The position is to commence in 2015.

-- have proven experience in the analysis of high throughput sequencing data, preferably RNA-seq analysis, including a high level of familiarity with a broad range of relevant open source, software packages and data analysis pipelines;
+- have proven experience in the analysis of high throughput proteomic and/or gene sequencing data as well as the development of bioinformatics infrastructure to support these analyses, including a high level of familiarity with a broad range of relevant open source software packages, data analysis pipelines, and systems for large scale data management ;

 - be proficient in Perl, Python, or a related scripting language;